CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Abstract

 \section{Abstract}

-We introduce \textbf{CAPC-CG}, the \textit{Chinese Adaptive Policy Communication (Central Government) Corpus}, the first open dataset of Chinese policy directives annotated with a five-color taxonomy of clear and ambiguous language categories, building on Ang's theory of adaptive policy communication.
-Spanning 1949–2023, this corpus includes national laws, administrative regulations, and ministerial rules issued by Chinese top authorities.
-Each document is segmented into paragraphs, producing a total of 3.3 million units.
-Alongside the corpus, we release comprehensive metadata, a two-round labeling framework, and a gold-standard annotation set developed by expert and trained coders.
-Inter-annotator agreement achieves a Fleiss’s kappa of $K = 0.86$ on directive labels, indicating high reliability for supervised modeling.
-We provide baseline classification results with several large language models (LLMs), together with our annotation codebook, and describe patterns from the dataset.
-This release aims to support downstream tasks and multilingual NLP research in policy communication.
+We introduce \textbf{CAPC-CG}, the \textit{Chinese Adaptive Policy Communication (Central Government) Corpus}, the first open dataset of Chinese policy directives annotated with a five-color typology of policy signals, capturing clarity and ambiguity, grounded in the theory of adaptive policy communication.
+Spanning 1949–2023, this corpus includes laws, regulations, and rules issued by Chinese central authorities, segmented into 3.3 million paragraph units.
+We further propose and validate an expert-directed LLM annotation method that integrates codebook design, structured training, a two-step workflow, and LLM-based scaling.
+Alongside the corpus, we release metadata and a gold-standard labeled set developed by trained coders.
+Inter-annotator agreement achieves a Fleiss' kappa of \(\kappa=0.86\) on directive labels, indicating high reliability.
+We provide baseline classification results with several large language models (LLMs), together with our codebook, and describe patterns from the data.
+This release enables downstream tasks and multilingual NLP research in communication strategies under complexity and uncertainty.